blowb/blowb-doc/install-internet-service-docker/prosody.rst

 Explanation:

-  - **line 3**: use the OpenLDAP server we set up for authentication instead of the internal one;
+  - **line 3**: use the OpenLDAP server we have set up for authentication instead of the internal one;
   - **line 4**: specify the base in the LDAP database;
   - **line 5**: specify the OpenLDAP server;
   - **line 6**: use ``uid`` attribute as the user name;
-  - **line 7**: use sql backend for data storage;
+  - **line 7**: use the SQL backend for data storage;
   - **line 9-10**: specify MariaDB connection parameters.

-You can edit the configuration file and enable additional modules if you want, such as ``carbons`` for message synchronization, ``mam_sql`` for message archiving, etc.
+We can edit the configuration file and enable additional modules as we need, such as ``carbons`` for message synchronization, ``mam_sql`` for message archiving, etc.

-Put your XMPP server certificate in ``$DOCKER_SHARE/prosody/certs``.
-If you just want to use a dummy key, similar to the key generation described in :doc:`../install-essential-docker/nginx`, run the following command to generate a pair of dummy keys:
+Copy the XMPP server certificate into ``$DOCKER_SHARE/prosody/certs``.
+If a dummy key and certificate will be used instead of a valid certificate, run the following command to generate a pair of dummy keys, similar to the key generation described in :doc:`../install-essential-docker/nginx`:
 ::

    sudo mkdir -p $DOCKER_SHARE/prosody/certs